10 Healthy Eating Tips

 Know the difference between good carbs and bad ones.
 Although carbs in general have gotten a bad reputation with the popularity of the low-carb diets, your body needs carbohydrates to be healthy.
 However, you need to know that there are what we might call “good carbs” and “bad carbs.”
 Good carbs are all those wonderful fruits, vegetables, whole grains and legumes that you know about, while bad carbs are the white flour products, such as cookies, pastries, doughnuts, cakes, pies, chips—you get the drift.

 A rule of thumb is, if you find it in the lunchroom at work as a birthday treat or in a vending machine, it's probably a bad carb—except, of course if the birthday boy is the office health-nut or the vending machine is at the health foods store!

 Number 6 on the list of 10 Healthy Eating Tips is:

-Limit your consumption of meat by treating it more as a condiment or side dish.
+Limit your consumption of meat by treating it more as a side dish.
 Even if you are a meat lover, it is better to eat smaller portions in favor of items from the other food groups, including whole grains, legumes, vegetables and fruits.
 It does not take a lot of meat to provide your protein requirements for a meal—some experts say a serving the size of a regular deck of cards will do—and many of the other foods you eat have some protein, too.